 Four roads meet at this intersection of Ashley Ponds Reservoir.
 Formerly, the main road was called Rock Valley Road but now it is called Whitney Road.
 The causeway to the north separates Wright’s Pond into two parts and likewise with the causeway to the south which separates Ashley Pond.
 The northwest body of water is Wright’s Pond and the northwest body is Wright’s Cutoff.
 The southwest body of water is Ashley Pond and the southeast body is that of Ashley’s Cutoff.
 There are 11 named reservoirs in the Ashley Pond system and 3 more without names.
 The unnamed ones are on Charles’ Hill in your descent from the Elks Club.

 stop 2 – Cedar Reservoir

 Cedar Reservoir is to the west of Wright’s Pond.
 Note the drainage pipe between these two ponds close to the surface of the water.
 This allows the surface elevation to be the same between the two reservoirs.
-Seven reservoirs that make up the Ashley Pond Reservoir system has similar pipes between them.
+Thirteen reservoirs that make up the Ashley Pond Reservoir system has similar pipes between them.
 Cedar Reservoir once had an intake of water at its southern tip but now is fed by the breach of the Clear Reservoir Dam.
 Cedar Reservoir was most likely made in 1880 when the Bray Reservoir was made.

 stop 3 – Bray Brook Reservoir (Clear Reservoir)